samiul-sheikh/perfect-click-client/README.md

 - Users can give review from dashboard add review option which dynamically display in homepage.
 - An Admin can view all orders, add new services also make new admins.
 - Only valid admin can delete service, another admin also change the order status.
-- fully responsive for mobile/tab/web devices.
+- Fully responsive for mobile/tab/web devices.

 ### `Server Side Repository`
 https://github.com/samiul-sheikh/perfect-click-server